google/clusterfuzzlite/docs/overview.md

 ```
 Clang's `-fsanitizer=fuzzer` option will link this fuzz target function against
 libFuzzer, producing a fuzzer binary that will fuzz your target code when run.
 Note that in ClusterFuzzLite, you will not use this flag directly.
-Instead, you should
-use the `$LIB_FUZZING_ENGINE` environment variable, which is discussed in more detail in
+Instead, you should use the `$LIB_FUZZING_ENGINE` environment variable,
-[Build Integration].
+which is discussed in more detail in [Step 1: Build Integration].

 ### Sanitizers